Data exchange: Single-domain

-Data exchange languages
+Representation

-A data interchange (or exchange) language/format is a language that is domain-independent and can be used for data from any kind of discipline.
-They have "evolved from being markup and display-oriented to further support the encoding of metadata that describes the structural attributes of the information."
+A data exchange (a.k.a. interchange) language defines a domain-independent way to represent data.
+These languages have evolved from being markup and display-oriented to support the encoding of metadata that describes the structural attributes of the information.

-Practice has shown that certain types of formal languages are better suited for this task than others, since their specification is driven by a formal process instead of particular software implementation needs.
+Practice has shown that certain types of formal languages are better suited for this task than others, since their specification is driven by a formal process instead of particular software implementation.
 For example, XML is a markup language that was designed to enable the creation of dialects (the definition of domain-specific sublanguages).
 However, it does not contain domain-specific dictionaries or fact types.
 Beneficial to a reliable data exchange is the availability of standard dictionaries-taxonomies and tools libraries such as parsers, schema validators, and transformation tools.

-Popular languages used for data exchange

-The following is a partial list of popular generic languages used for data exchange in multiple domains.